Bachelor of Artificial Intelligence (Honours)

 Overview

 Web development is one of the fastest-growing careers in today’s economy.
-There is growing demand for full stack web developers who are proficient in both front end and back end web development.
+There is growing demand for full stack web developers who are proficient in both frontend and backend web development.
 Throughout this minor sequence, you will explore responsive web apps, full stack development across frontend applications and backend services, and mobile programming for Android and iOS.

 Units